 The E.J.
 Bartells Company stopped doing business in the early 2000s and officially became an inactive corporation in 2004.
 A private company revamped the company as E.J.
 Bartells in 2001.

 E.J.
-Bartells now sells refractory insulation, as well as industrial and commercial products, air handling and HVAC units, mechanical insulation and other refractory products.
-However, these products are produced in accordance with today’s asbestos regulations.
+Bartells sold refractory and mechanical insulation, HVAC and air handling units and other products.
+However, today they are produced in accordance with current asbestos regulations.

 Litigation & Specific Lawsuits

-In one high profile case, the wife of a former machinist and electrician filed a wrongful death lawsuit against dozens of companies that exposed her husband to asbestos.
+One prominent case was brought by the wife of a former machinist and electrician.
+She filed a wrongful death lawsuit against multiple companies that she said exposed her husband to asbestos.
 One of these companies was The E.J.
 Bartells Company.
-A jury found the company partially liable for the man’s death (from pleural mesothelioma) and awarded the family a total of $3 million in punitive damages, $1.5 million in non-economic damages and $307,000 in compensatory damages.
+A jury found the company partially liable for the man’s death (from pleural mesothelioma) and awarded the family a total of $3 million in punitive damages, $1.5 million in noneconomic damages and $307,000 in compensatory damages.